davidlougheed/cv/sections/work.typ

       ]
     )
     #block(above: 0.6em)[
-      Developed custom web applications, websites, and Wordpress themes for clients.
+      Developed custom web applications, websites, and Wordpress themes for clients#if short [, including a local charity for food distribution.] else [.
 Selected projects include:
       - A Meteor application for a local charity which managed the distribution of food to a network of partner organisations.
-      - A PHP application for transparent, accountable peer review of scientific manuscripts, developed for a professor at Queen's University in Kingston, Ontario.
+      - A PHP application for transparent peer review of scientific manuscripts, developed for a professor at Queen's University#if not academic [ in Kingston, ON].]
     ]
   ]
 }